What do you find in a DAISI QLA?

 This image has an empty alt attribute; its file name is Slide23a.jpg

-We divide up the questions into bespoke Topics – allowing teachers to create their bespoke lesson plans to address the learning gaps right at the start of the year.
+Our Topic Insight enables teachers to create tailored lesson plans to address learning gaps on certain areas from the start of the year.

-This page shows the strengths and weaknesses for all pupils, boys and girls, and how it compares with the Entire Year and the National averages.
+This page shows strengths and weaknesses for all pupils, comparing boys and girls, the entire year, and national averages.
+For example:

-• boys did well in the first 4 topics, with girls not doing so well.
+• Boys performed well in the first four topics, whereas girls did not.

-This analysis allows you to look at your cohort as a whole to see what teaching could be improved, and how your curriculum could be developed.
+This analysis allows you to look at your subject as a whole to see what teaching could be improved and implement targeted interventions for groups that need additional support.

 “I think they are a great tool and really help us to analyse our data in great detail.
 I have been telling everyone how good they are & how they have saved hours of work.
 This has allowed me to focus on how we can improve teaching and learning rather than spending time on the data analysis – a very welcome change.”